 In the event of any liquidation, dissolution or winding up of the Company, or the cessation of the business of the Company or of a substantial portion of the business of the Company, whether voluntary or involuntary, or any deemed liquidation event (unless waived by the preferred shareholders), the preferred shareholders shall be entitled to receive a per share amount equal to 100% of the original issue price of the respective series of the Preferred Shares, in the sequence of Series C Preferred Shares, Series B Preferred Shares and Series A Preferred Shares.
 After such liquidation amounts have been paid in full, the preferred shareholders are entitled to receive a simple interest accruing on each Preferred Share at 6% of its original issue price per annum from the date of issuance of such Preferred Shares.
-After such interest amounts have been paid in full, any remaining funds or assets of the Company legally available for distribution to shareholders shall be distributed on a pro rata basis among the preferred shareholders, on an as-converted basis, together with the ordinary shareholders.
+After such interest amount, in the sequence of Series C Preferred Shares, Series B Preferred Share and Series A Preferred Shares of the Company legally available for distribution to shareholders shall be distributed on a pro rata basis among the preferred shareholders, on an as-converted basis, together with the ordinary shareholders.